Let’s talk goal setting for business success, more specifically how to set monthly business goals and achieve them.

 2. Keep your goals simple (that doesn’t mean you need to think small)

-People often over complicate their goals and then end up dropping the goals because they feel too overwhelmed.
+People often over-complicate their goals and then end up dropping their goals because they feel too overwhelmed.

 You can have the biggest goal in the world and still keep it simple.

 Breaking your goals down into smaller and smaller goals really helps with this.

 3. Don’t set yourself too many goals

 Again, one of the big reasons that people don’t achieve their goals is that they set themselves too many goals and get totally overwhelmed.